Can Vinegar Be the Solution to Alzheimer's and Senile Dementia?

 Make no mistake that supplementing with polyunsaturated fatty acids, such as omega-3, can solve the problem.
 It will only provide fresh material for the creation of more poisons that will arise from damaged membranes.
 The solution is to revert the metabolic state back to oxidative phosphorylation.
 We already know that acetate can do this in mice, maybe with the right application it will be able to do it in humans too, maybe it can even change the course of Alzheimer's disease and senile dementia, who knows.

 Acetate is also a product of ketone metabolism, so the effect of a ketogenic diet suppressing e.g. schizophrenia could be a result of acetate metabolism.
 Similarly, the positive effect of a small amount of alcohol is most likely the result of the action of acetate.
-And finally, we can mention the metabolism of alpha linolenic acid (C18:3 n-3), which strongly activates PPARα and thus activates the production of acetate in peroxisomes, so that unlike long omega-3, the positive effect of acetate outweighs the negative effects.
+And finally, we can mention the metabolism of alpha linolenic acid (C18:3 n-3), which strongly activates PPARα and thus activates the production of acetate in peroxisomes (in the liver), so that unlike long omega-3, the positive effect of acetate outweighs the negative effects.

 Previous